hungnm11/hungnm11/README.md

 ### Working on Demos:
 - [https://dev-showcase-peach.vercel.app](https://dev-showcase-peach.vercel.app) (This domain has been successfully transferred from the old domain.
 I will officially update it here.
 Thank you for your attention!)
-- Tech Stack:
-  - ReactJS
-  - NodeJS
-  - MongoDB
-  - ExpressJS
-  - Typscript
-  - Material UI

   Technical Stack
-  - Frontend: React with Material-UI for building a responsive and modern user interface.
+  - Frontend: ReactJS Typscript with Material-UI for building a responsive and modern user interface.
-  - Backend: Node.js and Express for handling server-side logic and API endpoints.
+  - Backend: Node.js, Express, Typscript and MongoDB for handling server-side logic and API endpoints.
   - State Management: Context API for managing cart state and interactions.
   - Utilities: Various utility functions for formatting and data handling.